microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/aws_scaled_ansible/_index.md

 * Clone this repo

-    ```terminal
+    ```console
     git clone https://github.com/microsoft/azure_arc.git
     ```

 * [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest). **Azure CLI should be running version 2.7** or later.
 Use ```az --version``` to check your current installed version.

 * [Generate SSH Key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) (or use existing ssh key)

 * [Create free AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 * [Install Terraform >=0.13](https://learn.hashicorp.com/terraform/getting-started/install.html)

-## Create Azure service principal (SP)
+* Create Azure service principal (SP)

-* To connect the AWS virtual machine to Azure Arc, an Azure service principal assigned with the "Contributor" role is required.
+    To connect the AWS virtual machine to Azure Arc, an Azure service principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```console
     az login